hipstersmoothie/Front-End-Toolbox/README.md

 ## Hosting
 - :wrench: [Zeit Now](https://zeit.co/now) Instant Global Deployments - Deploy to the most powerful serverless platform in the world with just one command.
+- :wrench: [Netlify](https://www.netlify.com/) Write frontend code.
+Push it.
+We handle the rest.
+All the features developers need right out of the box: Global CDN, Continuous Deployment, one click HTTPS and more…

 ## Applications
 - :wrench: [tota11y](https://github.com/Khan/tota11y) - an accessibility (a11y) visualization toolkit